yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 You can debug your application by pressing F5.

-Teams Toolkit will use the AAD manifest file to register a AAD application registered for SSO.
+Teams Toolkit will use the AAD manifest file to register the AAD application for SSO.

-To learn more about Teams Toolkit local debug functionalities, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).
+To learn more about Teams Toolkit local debugging, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).

 ## Customize AAD applications